hilalsay/html-portfolio/README.md

 # html-portfolio
-This is my version of portfolio from the udemy course of Angela
+This is my version of portfolio that is made with html from the udemy course of Angela